Vehrik/FarOut/Characters/4-Physiology.md

     Occupied Space
     Momentum

-### CORE MAXIMUMS
+### BONUS BODY CAPACITY

-    As mentioned in the Core Stats section, you are typically able to possess a Core Value that is between -5 and +5, before you factor in specialized equipment.
+    As mentioned in the Core Stats section, you are typically able to possess a Core Value that is between -5 and +5 before you factor in specialized equipment and mutations.
 However, the implications of having a body that escapes the range of the average human anatomy either raises or lowers the maximum possible Cores for your Character.

     Smaller Characters have less mass to worry about, and therefore are more naturally inclined to be agile, whereas larger Characters inherently have more muscle mass, and thus can exert more force.

+    A bonus to your Body Capacity raises the maximum value that either the Brawn or Speed Core can be by an amount equivalent to the bonus.

 ### MOMENTUM